 The price of gamefeed is set to rise by as much as £100 a tonne according to the Game Farmers’ Association (GFA).

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.GFA chairman Pam Kelsey confirmed the dramatic increase in feed and energy prices at the associations annual general meeting, held on 8 February in Warwickshire, and said that the knock-on effect will affect the price of pheasant and partridge poults.

 Mrs Kelsey commented: The increase in the wheat price has been widely reported, but other ingredients, such as soya and fishmeal, have also gone up.
 Add to that the rise in energy costs gas (used for heating brooder sheds) has increased by as much as 50 per cent and diesel (used for deliveries) has risen by 10 per cent or more and it is easy to see that chick and poult prices will be appreciably higher this year.